 - How do I know when it may be time to get additional help or to consider a higher level of care?

-- >How long can people live with the diagnosis of Alzheimer’s Disease?
+- How long can people live with the diagnosis of Alzheimer’s disease?

 - What should I look for that might indicate cognitive or physical decline?

-With the diagnosis of depression in conjunction with Alzheimer’s you cannot ignore the importance of family and caregivers in relation to treatment.
+With the diagnosis of depression in conjunction with Alzheimer’s, you cannot ignore the importance of family and caregivers in relation to treatment.
 Their observations and input with the healthcare team is invaluable in terms of defining the true condition of a patient.
 Sometimes patients are good at masking their symptoms.
 Accurate information helps doctors get a clear picture of their patients which results in the most effective treatment options.

 Find Your Own Support System

 Family and caregivers can also greatly benefit from ongoing support.
 It can be very painful watching a loved one become physically and mentally debilitated.
 You may need counseling to help with dealing with these changes and loss.
 Behavioral changes can cause angry outbursts and conflicts that may be confusing or overwhelming.
-Counseling can help you learn how to cope with these episodes.
-It can offer insights about the most effective ways to interact and communicate with someone with Alzheimer’s.

 Have a Respite Care Plan